The term End-to-End is used a lot in marketing jargon. Now, I will jump on that wagon too.

 However, product information does in many cases not live just within your organization.
 In most cases, it lives in a business ecosystem of manufacturers, distributors, merchants and large end users.

-Therefore we need an End-to-End solution for product information that encompasses the path from manufacturers over distributors to merchants and large end users and in some cases the way back.
+Therefore we need an End-to-End solution for product information exchange (product data syndication) that encompasses the path from manufacturers over distributors to merchants and large end users and in some cases the way back.

 Whether you are a manufacturer, distributor, merchant, large end user or a provider of tools and services for product information you can join the business ecosystem oriented End-to-End solution for product information.
 Please find some more information about Product Data Lake here.